isaacmg/big_data_learning/readme.md

 ## Principals

 ### Hadoop
 Almost all modern big data systems in some way involve some aspect of Hadoop (or improvement of Hadoop).
 As such it seems most fitting to begin our discussion of big data here.
 The basic idea of Hadoop is to break large datasets up into small pieces and distribute them over large multi-node clusters for processing that runs concurrently.
+A very good repository that explains Hadoop in great detail is [Hadoop Internals](http://ercoppa.github.io/HadoopInternals/).
+However, I will attempt to go over its core parts.
 #### MapReduce
 MapReduce is the processing part of Hadoop.
-Although newer systems like Spark and Flink have (for the most part) made MR obsolete it is essential to understanding them as well.
+Although newer systems like Spark and Flink have (for the most part) made MR itself obsolete, it is essential to understanding how they work as well.
 Here is a basic diagram detailing the MapReduce process:
 <img src="https://www.tutorialspoint.com/map_reduce/images/mapreduce_work.jpg"></img>
 #### HDFS
 <img src="http://hadoop.apache.org/docs/r1.2.1/images/hdfsarchitecture.gif" height=300px width=350px> </img>